sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 To parameterize the image, right click the Layer patch.
 Under `Publish Inputs` select the `Image` property.
 QC offers to let you name the parameter differently from the name that the Layer patch expects, but in this case we can stick with `Image`.
 This turns the inlet green, which matches the `Number Splitter` parameter.
 Here's to hoping!

 Clicking `Edit Parent` in the QC toolbar leaves the macro and returns to our overall composition.
 If you look at the macro patch you can see that it now has an `Image` inlet.
-Success!
 Drag that `ButtonA.png` file back into the composition, delete its layer, and hook up its outlet to the macro's `Image` input.

 If all went according to plan, there should be no change in the Viewer.
 Indeed there are three spinout buttons labeled A, B, and C.